-The gift of prophecy is a gift from God which has been sorely misunderstood in the church and as a result it has created a variety of false doctrines and misapplications, together with an often times, fleshly approach to a spiritual gift.
+The gift of prophecy is a gift from God which has been sorely misunderstood in the church and as a result it has created a variety of false doctrines and misapplications, together with a fleshly approach to a spiritual gift.
 Much of this abuse is found in certain quarters of the church where the experience of particular gifts takes precedence over the written word of God which comes from the same Holy Spirit who gives us these gifts.

-However, as we shall see, the word of God is the final authority when it comes to the use of any gift.
+However, as we shall see as we study the gifts of the Holy Spirit, the word of God is the final authority when it comes to the use of any gift.
 But even more than that there is another aspect of the use of the gifts which entails God's command to use them in love.